kyma-project/examples/gateway/README.md

 # > 200 []
 ```

->**NOTE:** If you are using the Kyma deployed locally, add the `{hostname}.kyma.local` to your hosts file.
+>**NOTE:** If you are using the Kyma deployed locally, add the `{hostname}.{domain}` to your hosts file.

 ### Manual exposure using kubectl

 There are additional prerequisites to exposing a service manually using kubectl:

-- [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) in version specified in the [Kyma documentation](https://kyma-project.io/docs/1.12/root/kyma#installation-install-kyma-locally).
+- [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) in version specified in the [Kyma documentation](https://kyma-project.io/docs/#installation-install-kyma-locally).
+It needs to be configured to point to your Kyma cluster.
+For more info, see [this document](https://kyma-project.io/docs/components/security/#details-iam-kubeconfig-service-get-the-kubeconfig-file-and-configure-the-cli).
 - A JWT token fetched from the Console UI which is later referred to as **\{jwt-token\}**.
 For more details, see the **Fetch JWT token** section in the **Exposure through the console UI**.
 - If you run Kyma locally, add the `http-db-service.kyma.local` to your hosts file.